viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 Viam includes [APIs](/product-overviews/extending-viam/modular-resources/#apis) for common component types within viam-server.
 The Viam component that exposes the interfaces for controlling a mobile robot's movements is the [base component](/components/base).

-If you want to read how to leverage this API to create a custom modular resource using code found in the <a href="https://github.com/viam-labs/tutorial-intermode" target="_blank">tutorial repository</a>, continue reading.
+If you want to learn how to leverage this API to create a custom modular resource using code found in the <a href="https://github.com/viam-labs/tutorial-intermode" target="_blank">tutorial repository</a>, continue reading.
 If you want to directly configure this modular resource code with your robot, skip to [using the intermode base resource](#use-the-intermode-base-modular-resource)

 ### Create a custom model using the Viam RDK base API